0xCD0/retrofy/README.md

 ## How to run
 You can use docker-compose to paste the yaml below, change the password for the database, and run it.

+`Initialization takes time when it is an initial run without mysql data.
+If docker-compose does not run the server, it is waiting for the health check of mysql, so please wait until mysql is finished initializing.`

 ```yaml
 version: '3.8'